Junior Reserve Officers’ Training Corps (JROTC)

 “You could go into combat arms specialty.
 You could be a cyberwarrior.
 You could train to be a lawyer.
 You could train to be a dog veterinarian.
 You can be a paratrooper that’s been trained in culinary arts,” said Gen. Gary Brito.

-JROTC offers many opportunities in the STEM world with high-quality training to ensure that students have the training they need to perform well and contribute to the combat mission of the United States Army.
-Many of those skills are transferable if a student should decide to get out after a couple of years, and many of those skills are built upon if they decide to stay in the army and advance from rank to rank through their professional military education, some of which may involve some higher-level education.
+JROTC offers many opportunities in the STEM world with high-quality training to ensure that students have the training they need to perform well and contribute to the combat mission of the United States military.
+Many of those skills are transferable if a student should decide to get out after a couple of years, and many of those skills are built upon if they decide to stay in the military and advance from rank to rank through their professional military education, some of which may involve some higher-level education.

 Frequently Asked Questions

-Can anybody enroll in the program?
+Can anybody enroll in the JROTC?

 Who instructs JROTC?